richardbiely/gaia-ecs/README.md

 * scheduler - a system which would allow parallel execution of all systems by default, work stealing and an easy setup of dependencies
 * scenes - a way to serialize the state of chunks or entire worlds
 * improved queries - better caching of queries so they are of close-to-zero cost to use
-* improved add/remove component performance - beign an archetype ECS adding and removing of components is weak spot of the framework; while not being particulary slow these operations are not exactly fast either but by using some clever tricks this part can be improved a lot
+* improved add/remove component performance - adding and removing components in archetype-based ECS is not particulary fast but by using some clever tricks this can be mostly mitigated
 * profiling scopes - to allow easy measurement of performance in production
-* web-based debugger - an editor that would give one an overview of worlds created by the framework (number of entites, chunk fragmentation, systems running etc.)
+* debugger - an editor that would give one an overview of worlds created by the framework (number of entites, chunk fragmentation, systems running etc.)

 # Contributions